marko-js/marko/docs/language-guide.md

 <include("./greeting.marko") name="Frank" count=30/>
 ```

-Alternatively, you can pass the template data using the `template-data` attribute whose value should be a JavaScript expression that resolves to the template data as shown below:
+Alternatively, you can pass the template data by providing a JavaScript expression as a second argument to the include tag:

 ```xml
 <include("./greeting.marko", {name: "Frank", count: 30})/>
 ```

-The value of the `template` attribute can also be a dynamic JavaScript expression that resolves to a loaded template as shown below:
+The template expression provided as the first argument can also be a dynamic JavaScript expression that resolves to a loaded template as shown below:

 In your JavaScript controller:

 ```javascript
 var myIncludeTarget = require('./my-include-target.marko');
 var anotherIncludeTarget = require('./another-include-target.marko');

 template.render({
 		myIncludeTarget: myIncludeTarget,